EQuimper/twitter-clone-with-graphql-reactnative/README.md

 getTweet(_id: ID!): Tweet
 ```

-As you can see here we create a resolver call getTweet where we pass in the _id **Required** for fetching the tweet.
+As you can see here we create a resolver called getTweet where we pass in the _id **Required** for fetching the tweet.
 Pretty simple here.
 The `!` mean this is required.
 The ID is a type build in Graphql.
-This is for a unique identifier, is the key for cache.
+This is for a unique identifier, which is the key for cache.

 2. After we can go inside `src/graphql/resolvers/tweet-resolvers.js` and add this one.